RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 and is an approximation of `ST` but needs only an `N` of over 100 and `(1+k)N` simulations.
-In this comparison, mu_star shows simular results to `ST` of the `Sobol` method.
+In this comparison, mu_star shows simular results to `ST` of the `Sobol` method, but it is not normalized.
 Last, sigma is computed which is the standard deviation and is a sign for a non-linear model or for interactions in the model.

 ```python